I. OBJECTIVE & PURPOSE

 2. If the vendor is a business organization, then its “principal place of business” is in the state where the majority of the vendor’s executive officers direct the management of the vendor’s business affairs.

-(4) Exceptional Purchases.
-The University is authorized to make exceptional purchases of commodities or contractual services as follows:
+(4) Exceptional Acquisitions.
+The University is authorized to make exceptional acquisitions of goods or services without bidding as follows:

-(a) Purchase of Products with Recycled Content.
+(a) Products with Recycled Content.
 The University may establish a program to encourage the purchase and use of products and materials with recycled content and postconsumer recovered material.

-(b) Purchase of Private Attorney Services.
+(b) Private Attorney Services.
 Written approval from the Attorney General is not required for private attorney services acquired by the University.

-(c) Purchase of Insurance.
+(c) Insurance.
 The University shall have the authority to purchase insurance as deemed necessary and appropriate for the operation and educational mission of the University.

-(5) Purchases from Contractors Convicted of Public Entity Crimes.
-The University shall not accept a competitive solicitation from or purchase commodities or contractual services from a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida’s convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list.
+(5) Acquisitions from Contractors Convicted of Public Entity Crimes.
+The University shall not accept a competitive solicitation response/submittal from or acquire goods or services from a person or affiliate who has been convicted of a public entity crime and has been placed on the State of Florida’s convicted vendor list for a period of 36 months from the date of being added to the convicted vendor list.

 (6) Competitive Solicitation Exceptions.
-The following types of purchasing actions, and commodities and contractual services purchases are not subject to the competitive solicitation process:
+The following are not subject to the competitive solicitation process:

-(a) Emergency Purchases.
-When the University President or his/her designee determines, in writing, that the delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including University tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the University, the University may proceed with the procurement of commodities or contractual services without a competitive solicitation.
+(a) Emergency Acquisitions.
+When the University President or his/her designee determines, in writing, that a delay due to the competitive solicitation process is an immediate danger to the public health or safety or the welfare of the University, including University tangible and/or intangible assets; or would otherwise cause significant injury or harm not in the best interest of the University, the University may proceed with the procurement of goods or services without a competitive solicitation.

-(b) Sole Source Purchases.
-Commodities or contractual services available from a single source may be exempted from the competitive solicitation process.
+(b) Sole Source Acquisitions.
+Goods or services available from a single source may be exempted from the competitive solicitation process.

-(c) Purchases from Contracts and Negotiated Annual Price Agreements established by the State of Florida, other governmental entities, other Universities in the State University System, or other independent colleges and universities are not subject to further competitive solicitation.
+(c) Acquisitions from Contracts or Price Agreements established by the State of Florida, other governmental entities, other Universities in the State University System, other independent colleges/universities, or cooperatives/consortia.

 1. Artistic services;